ldutoit/2020-spring-school-GBS/sessions/denovo_assembly.md

 ### Introduction

 1. In this second exercise we will  be working on  threespine stickleback data sampled from throughout Oregon, on the west coast of the United States.
-These data consist of three populations: a coastal marine population, a coastal freshwater, and an inland river population.
+These data consist of 30 samples in three populations: a coastal marine population, a coastal freshwater, and an inland river population.
 These stickleback can be found in a number of habitats from costal marine and freshwater habitats, to inland river habitats, to high